JaimieHemmings/MS2-dejaview/README.md

 ### Browser Testing

-In order to ensure I maximised the functionality of the website across all of the major broswers I fully navigated and tested all functionality across Edge, Firefox and Chrome.
-Unfortunately I do not have access at this time to test in Safari.
+In order to ensure I maximised the functionality of the website across all of the major browsers I fully navigated and tested all functionality across Edge, Firefox and Chrome.
+Unfortunately, I do not have access at this time to test in Safari.
 However, I have been careful to ensure that the code I used is not explicitly incompatible with Safari by checking with [MDN Docs](https://developer.mozilla.org/en-US/)

 - [Firefox](assets/documentation/broswers/firefox.jpg)
 - [Edge](assets/documentation/broswers/edge.jpg)